 Respiratory: Dyspnea (1%), flu-like symptoms (1%)

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, angioedema, arthralgia, atrial fibrillation, back pain, body or muscle aches, bradycardia, bronchospasm, burning sensation in the eyes, cardiac arrest, cardiopulmonary reaction, cough, discoloration at the injection site, edema (pharyngeal, palatal, mouth, peripheral, localized), eosinophilia, erythema, eye irritation, hypersensitivity, hypertension, hypoesthesia, hypotension, hypoxia, induration, irritability, loss of consciousness, oxygen desaturation (due to coughing), palpitation, paresthesia, photophobia, premature ventricular contraction, pruritus, rash, respiratory arrest, respiratory distress, seizure, shock, skin rash, skin sclerosis, stridor, supraventricular cardiac arrhythmia, supraventricular tachycardia, swelling (facial swelling, swelling of eye, swelling of lips, swollen tongue, upper airway), syncope, tachycardia, tinnitus, tremor, urticaria, ventricular fibrillation, ventricular tachycardia, visual blurring, wheezing, xerostomia
+<1% (Limited to important or life-threatening): Anaphylactoid reaction, angioedema, arthralgia, atrial fibrillation, back pain, blurred vision, body pain, bradycardia, bronchospasm, burning sensation of eyes, cough, edema (localized edema, mouth edema, palatal edema, peripheral edema, pharyngeal edema), eosinophilia, erythema, eye irritation, hypersensitivity reaction, hypertension, hypoesthesia, hypotension, hypoxia, irritability, local discoloration (at injection site), loss of consciousness, myalgia, oxygen desaturation (due to coughing), palpitations, paresthesia, photophobia, pruritus, respiratory distress, seizure, shock, skin rash, skin sclerosis, stridor, supraventricular cardiac arrhythmia, supraventricular tachycardia, swelling (facial swelling, swelling of eye, swelling of lips, swollen tongue, upper airway swelling), syncope, tachycardia, tinnitus, tremor, urticaria, ventricular fibrillation, ventricular premature contractions, ventricular tachycardia, wheezing, xerostomia

 Concerns related to adverse effects:

 • Anaphylactoid reactions: Serious anaphylactoid reactions (eg, shock, hypersensitivity, bronchospasm, throat tightness, angioedema, edema [oropharyngeal, peripheral, and localized], swelling [face, eye, lip, tongue, upper airway], facial hypoesthesia, rash, urticaria, pruritus, flushing, and erythema) have been reported in patients with no prior exposure.
 Monitor for signs and symptoms of anaphylactoid reactions.
 Equipment for resuscitation and trained personnel should be readily available.

 • Ventricular arrhythmias: High ultrasound mechanical indices with or without end-systolic triggering may cause ventricular arrhythmias.
 Safety of perflutren protein-type A microspheres with mechanical indices >0.8 or end-systolic triggering has not been established.

 Dosage form specific issues: